UltraStar-Deluxe/USDX/game/languages/readme.txt

 POPUP_POOR=poor!
 POPUP_AWFUL=awful!

-#To connect Strigns with, e.g.: He, you and I
+#To connect strings with, e.g.: He, you and I
 IMPLODE_GLUE1=,
 IMPLODE_GLUE2= and

 #Song Screen Legend
 PLAYLIST_CATTEXT=Playlist: %s

-#Text for the Legend Bar at the bottom
+#Text for the legend bar at the bottom
 SING_LEGEND_CONTINUE=Continue

-#Texts of the Menu that appears when M is Pressed at the SongSelection
+#Texts of the menu that appears when M is pressed at the song selection
 SONG_MENU_NAME_MAIN=Song Menu
 SONG_MENU_PLAY=Sing
 SONG_MENU_EDIT=Edit